VsevolodSauta/jobpool/queue.md

 **Observable Effects**:
 - Initial dequeue: If capacity available when StreamJobs starts, eligible jobs are immediately dequeued and sent
+- Post-registration notification: After the initial dequeue, if capacity is still available, the subscription is notified to trigger another dequeue attempt.
+This ensures that if there are many pending jobs (e.g., after service restart when ResetRunningJobs was called before workers connected), all eligible jobs will be discovered and processed.
+This is especially important when jobs are already pending in the queue when StreamJobs is first called
 - Capacity tracking: Capacity initialized to `maxAssignedJobs` when StreamJobs is called
 - Capacity decrement: When jobs are dequeued and assigned, capacity decreases by number of jobs assigned (capacity is decremented on assignment, not on channel send)
 - Capacity increment: When jobs are freed (via CompleteJob, FailJob, etc.), capacity increases (up to maxAssignedJobs)